Want to safely move your computer?

 Moving your computer is like moving your file cabinet, family albums, record collection, book shelf, and artwork all at once… in one fragile box.

 Computers are expensive and hold valuable, and often irreplaceable, information and files.
 Unfortunately, they are also quite fragile and susceptible to accidents during a move.
-Take added precaution when packing and moving your computer, monitor, and any external devices.
+Make sure to take added care when packing and moving your computer, monitor, and any external devices.

 Protecting Your Data

 Your data is the most important part of your computer.
-If your computer was to, gulp, be involved in a devastating tumble during the commute to your new home, you want to make sure that you at least have not lost all your pictures, music and documents.
+If your computer was to, gulp, crash during the commute to your new home, you want to make sure that you still have all your pictures, music and documents.

 Shutting Down